cowlicks/privacypossum/README.md

 * modify bootstrap code to take a path string.
 * add USER_BLOCK to reason and use it in tests
 * inject bad data into fingercounting
 * fix script locating issues.
-Throws error when accessed in terminal.
+Throws error when accessed in terminal. (see bugs bookmarks).
 * fix issue inspecting popup throws an exception.
 Issue where reloading extension throws errors for missing tabs.
 * strip 1st party refer headers too?
+* add url deactivate to popup, add tests, make sure deactivated urls show up in popup, and can be toggled
+* add html tooling
+* replace popup logo with on/off button
+* show user-deactivated urls in popup
+* put message clearing for tests in root beforeEach
+* markresponse -> markAction, macke it take an action as an argument

 ## techniques